What is a union?

 How much does it cost?
 What do I get for my money?

 Union fees are set at less than 1% of your annual gross annual salary and start at less than $13 a week for a teacher.
 Your contributions are fully tax deductible and we will provide you with a statement at the end of the financial year to use with your tax return.
 Your union fees make our work as a union possible, meaning we can employ a skilled and responsive team to deal with issues that you face as an individual teacher or educator.
 You can contact our office any time for expert, confidential advice.
-We also organise campaigns to improve teachers' working conditions and resourcing of schools, making sure politicians and the wider community understand the issues facing educators.
+We also organise campaigns to improve the working conditions of teachers, principals and support staff, and to ensure proper resourcing of schools.
+We make sure politicians and the wider community understand the issues facing educators.

 Who makes the decisions?

 You do!
 Our union is democratically run, by and for members.
 Our senior officers are elected teachers and educators who know the challenges of the classroom.
 As a member, you have the right to vote in union elections, be involved in your workplace as a representative and attend AEU conferences and training.